Skip to main content

 Hence, when specifying a protocol to communicate information about

-perspective, there should be a flexible mechanism to specify and
+Or, from a more general perspective, there should be a mechanism to

-instance affinity.
+contact instance affinity.

-the need for service-specific instance affinity methods.
-However,
+for service-specific instance affinity methods.
+However, service

-the flow/packets identification type and means, affinity timeout
+flow or packets identification type and means, affinity timeout

 value, etc.